 Updating other software is much less problematic due to Windows Update and other updating tools, such as Secunia PSI, seldom causing any trouble by installing bad or unnecessary updates.

-If you open a lot of programs, web-browsers and web-browser windows (multitask) and the computer freezes while using a program or browser and it doesn't have much RAM memory (say, 1GB, running Windows XP, Vista or Windows 7) then buying more memory will probably sort the problem out.
+If you open a lot of programs, web-browsers and web-browser windows (multitask) and the computer freezes while using a program or browser and it doesn't have much RAM memory (say, 1GB, running Windows XP, Vista or Windows 7 & 8) then buying more memory will probably sort the problem out.
 I was using my laptop with 1GB of memory that dual-boots XP and Windows 7 (both 32-bit versions) to run Dreamweaver and plenty of Internet Explorer windows and IE would freeze the entire system when I opened yet another window, requiring a reboot, so I went to crucial.com/uk and ran its Memory Advisor to buy another 1GB, which solved the problem.
 I was given a diagnostic hint when the free tool, MemInfo, showed the memory usage in the red (in the Notification Area) whenever the freezing took place.
 Note that Gadgets in Windows 7 provides a memory meter, but Gadgets are a security risk and should be disabled (search microsoft.com for disable gadgets), which is why I use MemInfo in Win7.
 I also use it in Windows XP.
+Win8 does not provide Gadgets due to the security risk.

 For that matter, MemInfo can be used as a diagnostic tool.
 Open it by right-clicking on its icon in the Notification Area.
 Click Settings and set it to show as a percentage how much memory is in use.
 Watch what the percentages are during the periods when you are using most programs and if the percentage increases markedly for no good reason or goes into the red, there could be a malware infection that is using the extra memory.
 Malware is usually badly programmed and often doesn't use the system efficiently, so, the first thing to do when you detect odd system behaviour is run your scanner(s).
 When MemInfo suddenly went into the red on my laptop, I ran a full-system malware scan that discovered two viruses that had infected the system via a recent vulnerability in the Java Virtual Machine, because they were both located in the Java folder within the Application Data folder.